ILPS 9178 released November 1971

 Sweet Angeline is a rocker by Hunter which became a live favourite.
 The band was apparently unhappy with the performance and wanted to re-record, but Stevens refused.
 Perhaps he liked the raw, chaotic feel of the song.

-Second Love by Allen is a favourite of mine.
+Second Love by Allen (but sung by Hunter) is a favourite of mine.
 It is the first song he wrote according to Devine.
 It is about going out with a girl who has a “second love,” which is her Jewish religion.
-“Why does it have to be this way?” sings Allen.
+“Why does it have to be this way?”
 Jim Price plays trumpet giving the song a soaring feel.

 Next up is the aforementioned The Moon Upstairs.
 Credited to Hunter and Ralphs, it began as a country song, before it morphed into a pre-punk classic.
 The title “meant nothing really”, said Ralphs, though it was something to do with the moon making you insane (“lunatic”).